-Employee contributions for 2016 were seven and 6/100th percent (7.06%) and effective July 1, 2016 employee contributions increased to seven and 20/100th percent (7.20%) of the employee's base wages.
-Employer's contribution for PERS is actuarially determined annually by the Division of Pensions for January to June.
-The District's contributions to the plan for the past three (3) years are as follows:
+The contribution policy for PERS is set by N.J.S.A.
+43:15A and requires contributions by active members and contributing employers.
+Employee contributions for 2017 were seven and 20/100th present (7.20%) and effective July 1, 2017, employee contributions were increased to seven and 34/100th percent (7.34%) of the employee's base wages.
+Employer's contributions are actuarially determined annually by the Division of Pension.